Updated 21 June 2021

-Our aim is to provide a reliable service to you, which meets our legal and contractual responsibilities, in good time, every time.
+Our aim is to provide a reliable housing service to you, which meets our legal and contractual responsibilities, in good time, every time.

-Your tenancy agreement or lease, along with your handbook, explain what our responsibilities are as your landlord, and what your obligations are as a resident.
+Your tenancy agreement or lease explain what these responsibilities are.
+These documents set out what our obligations are as your landlord, and what your obligations are as a resident.

-To make sure we have the right resources to provide you with a reliable service, we will not agree to do things which fall outside of our responsibilities.
-That’s not because we’re being difficult or don’t care.
-It’s that our role is to provide you with a home and a great housing management service.
+To make sure we have the resources to provide a reliable housing service, we will not agree to do things outside of our responsibilities.
+We ask that you appreciate this and recognise that our role is to provide you with a home and a reasonable housing management service.

-But this means that if ever we fail to provide you with a quality service and fall below the standards we set out; we’ll prioritise putting things right as soon as possible.
+But this means that if ever we fail to provide you with a quality service and fall below the standards we set out, we will prioritise putting things right as soon as possible.

 If you are a tenant, there are compliance checks we need to undertake within your home.
 To help us do this, we expect you to allow us into your home when we need to carry out checks – it’s essential you give us access when we need it.

-If you’re a leaseholder, you’re responsible for most aspects of safety for your home.
-If your lease allows you to rent your home to a sub-tenant and you choose to do so, you need to carry out the same safety checks that we do for our tenants.
+If you’re a leaseholder, you’re responsible for most of the safety of your home yourself.
+If your lease allows you to rent your home to a sub-tenant and you choose to do so, you need to carry out the same safety checks that we do for tenants.